Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 • You can reduce or delay goodwill taxes with strategies like tax harvesting (using losses to offset gains) or special rules like the Qualified Small Business Stock Exemption, which can exclude up to 100% of goodwill-related capital gains under the right conditions.

-Since buyers pay for these benefits, they’re included in the tax calculation—acknowledging their economic value.
+For example, a business known for exceptional customer service may experience consistent revenue growth.
+And since buyers pay for these benefits, they’re included in the tax calculation, acknowledging their economic value.

 • Brand reputation: A trusted name that builds customer loyalty and keeps a business competitive.